Are you one of the almost 300,000? Why your tax refund might disappear this year

 "Going forward, we would expect these things to be a lot more transparent."

-Kasapidis warned many that exacerbated by the fact many Australians were not "tax literate", and urged them to seek the advice of a registered tax professional.
+Kasapidis said many Australians were not "tax literate", and urged them to seek the advice of a registered tax professional.

 "Getting that communication and cut through can be hard," she said.